Three Sisters top lookout point Blue Mountains

 6. Pulpit Rock Lookout (Blackheath) – A Multi-Tiered Marvel

 For a truly immersive experience, Pulpit Rock delivers with its unique multi-tiered viewing platforms.
-Jutting out into the Grose Valley, this lookout provides stunning 240-degree views, making you feel completely surrounded by the rugged wilderness.
-Be prepared for some stairs and a sense of adventure!
+Jutting out into the Grose Valley, this lookout provides stunning 240-degree views.

 7. Cahill’s Lookout (Katoomba) – Sunset Spectacle

 Offering a different perspective, Cahill’s Lookout provides incredible views over the Megalong Valley, Boar’s Head Rock, and the Narrow Neck Peninsula.
-It’s particularly renowned for its spectacular sunsets, painting the sky with fiery hues over the sprawling landscape.
+Particularly renowned for spectacular sunsets.

 8. Evans Lookout (Blackheath) – Gateway to Adventure